-Note: The Book of Continuing Creation Opposes “Creationism.”
+Note: The Book of Continuing Creation Opposes Biblical and Religious “Creationism.”

 In everyday language, “transcendence” means “going beyond,” and “self-transcendence” means going beyond (or higher than) everyday thinking, or beyond one’s everyday self.